 White House indicates Trump to veto disapproval of emergency

-WEST PALM BEACH, Fla.
-(AP) — A top adviser to President Donald Trump indicated today that Trump is prepared to issue the first veto of his term if Congress votes to disapprove of his declaration of a national emergency along the U.S.-Mexico border.
+A top adviser to President Donald Trump indicated Sunday that Trump is prepared to issue the first veto of his term if Congress votes to disapprove of his declaration of a national emergency along the US-Mexico border.

-Trump declared the emergency Friday in an effort to go around Congress to fund his border wall.
-It would allow him to move federal dollars earmarked for military construction to the border — but is already facing legal and political challenges.
+Trump declared the emergency on Friday in an effort to go around Congress to fund his border wall.
+It would allow him to move federal dollars earmarked for military construction to the border, but he is already facing legal and political challenges.

-California Attorney General Xavier Becerra said his state would sue "imminently" to block the order, after the American Civil Liberties Union and the nonprofit watchdog group Public Citizen announced Friday they were taking legal action.
+California Attorney General Xavier Becerra said his state would sue “imminently” to block the order, after the American Civil Liberties Union and the non-profit watchdog group, Public Citizen, announced on Friday that they were taking legal action.

-Democrats are planning to introduce a resolution disapproving of the declaration once Congress returns to session and it is likely to pass Congress.
-Several Republican senators are already indicating they would vote against Trump — though there do not yet appear to be enough votes to override a veto by the president.
+Democrats are planning to introduce a resolution disapproving of the declaration once Congress returns to session, and it is likely to pass Congress.
+Several Republican senators are already indicating they would vote against Trump, although there does not yet appear to be enough votes to override a veto by the president.